sbrzt/climt/README.md

     * `word_stats`: Performs a statistical analysis on each word in the text.
 Also allows generating visualizations for word frequencies.
     * `pos_stats`: Performs a statistical Part-of-Speech (PoS) analysis on the text.
 Also allows generating visualizations for PoS frequencies.
     * `readability`: Performs a statistical readability analysis on the text.
+    * `sentiment`: Performs a sentiment analysis on the text.

 You can provide multiple focus areas by separating them with spaces.